 But times have changed.
 "We used to see people in the much later stages of the arthritic process, but we rarely see people like that nowadays," says Rosenberg.

 Knee replacement surgeries are more consistent now thanks to new techniques, technologies and materials.
-Today's instruments — not available 30 years ago — tell orthopedic surgeons precisely where to cut to place the implant in the correct location in the bone with the least soft tissue damage.
-There are also now up to 200 implant size variations, compared to just three or four sizes 30 years ago.
+For instance, there are now up to 200 implant size variations, compared to just three or four sizes 30 years ago.

 "Using the proper implant size leads to even better range of motion and less pain," says Rosenberg.

-Obesity increases the risk of osteoarthritis in the knee because it increases pressure on the knee joint.
-Exercise and weight loss can also help reduce symptoms of osteoarthritis in the knee, improve knee function and possibly reduce disease progression.
+Exercise and weight loss can help reduce symptoms of osteoarthritis in the knee, improve knee function and possibly reduce disease progression.

 3. Surgery is not the only option.